Reality mining: Individual Scale (1 person)

-Although already a lot of data can be collected from personal devices, they only make up a part of a person's life.
+Although a lot of data can be collected from personal devices, they only make up a part of a person's life.
 Reality Miners can also use biometric devices to measure physical health and activity.
 There are many devices like this such as the Fitbit, Nike+, and Polar and Garmin GPS watches.
-There is even an app called Sleep Cycle for iPhone and Android users that measures sleep quality, which includes the amount of sleep and even optimal alarms settings.
+There is even an app called Sleep Cycle for iPhone and Android users that measures sleep quality, which includes the amount of sleep and even optimal alarm settings.
 Using this data, Reality Miners may be able to measure one's actual health and processes that allow us to function (or dysfunction).
 Heart attacks generally don't have any longitudinal indicators, but using all this data or even when a person engages in Lifelogging can create date useful to the medical field and track the lifestyles of those who undergo heart attacks to then create preventative guidelines.
 There are several ways to start Lifelogging, for instance Google has its own device called Google Glass that has a Heads-Up-Display (HUD), a microphone, a processor, and a camera.
 These are all ways to log information in specific directories.